audioplastic/audioplastic.github.com/source/_posts/2012-11-29-c-plus-plus-11-is-poetic.markdown

 {% blockquote %}
 In vector: 12, 324, 45, 65, 787, 9, there are 2 multiples of 5
 {% endblockquote %}

+For some more depth on the functional goodness see this [Dr. Dobbs article](http://www.drdobbs.com/cpp/efficient-use-of-lambda-expressions-and/232500059)